ACS data can provide a unique picture of local communities by providing information on indicators such as:

 The 5-year estimates for the City of Seattle provide the most reliable information available.
 These estimates are also the basis for the City’s individual neighborhood reports.

-This data series is published by the U.S. Census Bureau as four individual data profiles:
+This data series is published by the U.S. Census Bureau in four individual subject profiles (includes reports for the City of Seattle and all five PUMA’s in one PDF for each profile).

 These profiles have been combined into one tabbed Excel file for each individual geography.